 When these hoses burst open from the pressure, you can expect up to 500 gallons of water to pour into your basement each hour.
 In fact, we’ve seen water levels so high from this that it’s literally pouring out of the basement windows!

 If you have rubber washer hoses, we suggest you upgrade them now — before they fail.
 It’s a very small investment that makes a huge difference.

 At Foundation Recovery Systems, we offer industrial-grade FloodChek®™ Hoses to replace old washer hoses.
-Their durable design includes a 20-year written warranty.
+Their durable design includes a written warranty.